Pictures Slideshow: Weight Loss - 10 Ways to Boost Your Metabolism

 Spice Up Your Meals

-Spicy foods contain chemical compounds that kick the metabolism into high gear.
-Eating a tablespoon of chopped red or green chili pepper can temporarily boost your metabolic rate by 20%.
-Some studies suggest the effect only lasts about half an hour, but if you eat spicy foods often, the benefits may add up.
+Spicy foods contain chemical compounds that can kick the metabolism into a higher gear.
+Cooking foods with a tablespoon of chopped red or green chili pepper can boost your metabolic rate.
+The effect is likely temporary, but if you eat spicy foods often, the benefits may add up.
 For a quick boost, spice up pasta dishes, chili, and stews with red-pepper flakes.

 Power Up with Protein